MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/project-migration-manager.md

 ### Which geographies are available for me to choose from?

+For the initial preview, the first target region supported is EU.
+Over time we will add support for all LCS geographies.
 For more information about the different geographies that are available, see [Dynamics 365 Finance, Supply Chain Management, and Commerce in local geographies](/dynamics365/fin-ops-core/dev-itpro/deployment/deployment-options-geo).

 ### What happens to the source project after migration is completed?

 The source project remains available for up to one year, in read-only mode.
 Although you can download assets, you can't make any other changes.
 You also can't manage the environments from the source project.
 After one year, the source project and its data are deleted.
 You can delete the project sooner if you've moved all your required data to the target project and no longer want data to reside in the source geography.

+### What happens if I want to go back to my source geo after migration completes successfully?

+This is not supported via the software.
+You will need to open a support ticket for the product engineering group to help you.

+### What happens if my migration is cancelled or is rolled back?

+Please open a support ticket and we will help you.

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]